ilquadernodellaprof/duckline/README.md

 - **A small, stable JSON contract.** One endpoint for exercises, three request shapes, enough to build a quiz frontend against without a client library.
-- **Privacy by default.** No cookies, no sessions, no IP logging — not a toggle, just how the code is written.
 - **Safe-by-default secrets.** If a required token or password isn't set, the corresponding endpoint always answers `401`.
 A missing environment variable can never open a door that should be locked.